mikacousin/olc/index.md

 - Virtual console with easy MIDI learning for controllers

 ## Documentation
 Note: `Buttons` are not keyboard shortcuts but the names on the virtual console.
-For example, button `Ch` is key `C`, `Thru` is `>`...
+For example, button `Ch` is key `C` on keyboard, `Thru` is `>`...
 To find keyboards shortcuts, see the menu entry in the application.

 ### Select channels
 - Select channel 1: `1 Ch`